Danny Woodards: Crewe Alexandra

 After rejecting a series of new contracts from Exeter during the 2006–07 season, Woodards had a trial with League One club Yeovil Town during the January transfer window.
 Glovers manager Russell Slade was reportedly interested in signing the English defender, but it was Dario Gradi of fellow League One side Crewe Alexandra who managed to sign Woodards for a fee of £30,000 and a 20% sell-on clause.

 MK Dons

 He signed a two-year deal at MK Dons after his contract expired.
 He was released at the end of the 2010–11 season after turning down a new contract.
 His only goal for MK Dons came in a 2–1 win at Walsall on 7 August 2010.

 Bristol Rovers

-Woodards signed for Bristol Rovers on 26 August 2011 on a one-year deal, making his debut in the League Cup 2nd Round away to Leyton Orient.
-He made his league debut in a 4–1 defeat at Crawley Town on 3 September, and scored his first goal against AFC Totton in the FA Cup.
-Woodards 'signalled interest' in signing a contract extension at Bristol Rovers on 12 June 2012, an extra year being added to his previous one-year deal.
+On 26 August 2011, Woodards joined recently relegated League Two side Bristol Rovers on an initial one-year deal with the option for a further twelve months.
+Following a strong first season for the club, he was named Player of the Year at the club's end of season awards.
+In July 2012, he signed a new contract having had his extension option activated.

+Having suffered a broken leg on the final day of the 2011–12 season, Woodards only made his return to first-team action in November 2012.
+In April 2013, he faced another injury setback, suffering an Anterior cruciate ligament injury in a 4–1 defeat to Bradford City, feared to rule him out for up to nine months.

+Following relegation to the Football Conference, Woodards was one of twelve players to be released by the club.